 Beta: Volatility.
 Lower means less risk.

-Long-term only.
-3-5 years minimum.
-This isn’t a quick money scheme.
-Let compounding do its thing.
+Hold for the long term, 3-5 years minimum.
+This is not a quick money scheme.
+Let compounding work.

-For example, as of 2023, Indian mutual funds like Axis Bluechip Fund have delivered a 5-year CAGR of around 18%, while US-based funds like Vanguard’s S&P 500 ETF have averaged 10-12% over the same period.
+As of 2023, Indian mutual funds like Axis Bluechip Fund delivered a 5-year CAGR of around 18%.
+US-based funds like Vanguard’s S&P 500 ETF averaged 10-12% over the same period.

 Building a Good Investment Basket